ccie18643/PyTCP/README.md

  - TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
  - ICMP protocols - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
  - IPv4 protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*
- - IPv6/IPv4 protocols - *proper routing mechanism, route table, etc...*
+ - IPv6/IPv4 protocols - *proper routing mechanism, route tables, etc...*
+ - IPv6/IPv4 protocols - *ability of stack to act as a router*

 ### Examples: